jetsonhacks/installTensorFlowJetsonTX/README.md

 Python .whl files for installing TensorFlow.

 # Installation
 There are two directories in this repository, TX1 and TX2.
-Select the wheel file from directory that matches your Jetson model, and version of Python.
-Install the matching pip for you Python installation:
+First, install the matching pip for your Python installation.
+Then install the wheel file from the directory that matches your Jetson model, and version of Python:

 ### Python 2.7
-sudo apt-get install python-pip pip install <tensorflow wheel file>
+$ sudo apt-get install python-pip

+$ pip install <em>tensorflow wheel file</em>

 ### Python 3.5
-sudo apt-get install python3-pip pip3 install <tensorflow wheel file>
+$ sudo apt-get install python3-pip

+$ pip3 install <em>tensorflow wheel file</em>

 # Build Information